 It is never too early to wonder whether our prime minister will still be in office by the next general election.
 The Right Dishonourable asked whether Donald Trump would serve his full term as president shortly after his inauguration in 2017, concluding there was only 17% chance he would not do so.

 In similar spirit, Guardian pundit Suzanne Moore recently tweeted out, “I predict [Boris] Johnson won’t serve a full term.”
-Despite the wags in the comment, she presumably was referring to his capacity as prime minister rather than father, fiance or soon-to-be husband.
+Despite the wags in the comment, she presumably was referring to his capacity as prime minister rather than father, fiance or husband.

 The rest of the statement is harder to parse.
 In the British system a prime minister’s “term” could refer to the gap between any two general elections or their full time in office.
-By the former definition Harold Wilson served three ‘full’ terms before giving way to James Callaghan halfway though is fourth, but one of those was barely over nine months.
+By the former definition Harold Wilson served three ‘full’ terms before giving way to James Callaghan halfway though his fourth, but one of those was barely over nine months.

 This might have been superseded by the Fixed-Term Parliaments Act from 2011, which set terms at a neat five years.
 This was supposed to prevent prime ministers calling snap elections whenever they pleased, but the government has already begun the process of repealing this, so a general election could be called at any time.
 Even so, I’d expect Johnson to serve at least four years, given his Commons majority of 81.